techmyth/techmyth.github.io/content/posts/hytrust-keycontrol-setup.md

 ![Text](/img/2021-03-13_16-01-1024x575.webp#center)

-**Step 2** – Configuring the newly deployed KMS appliance.
+##### Step 2 – Configuring the newly deployed KMS appliance

 Power on the newly deployed VM server.
-It will ask you to specify a password for the htadmin account.
+It will ask you to specify a password for the `htadmin` account.
 Enter a new password for `htadmin` and press `OK`.

 ![Text](/img/2021-03-13_16-17-1024x757.webp#center)